sarthakag99/Android-Projects/README.md

 # Android-Projects
-There is some Android Projects(including apk file) which I learned from udacity android basic course.
+Here is some Android Projects(including apk file) which I learned from udacity android basic course.